-You will be given at least two days’ notice before a test.
+You will be given at least two day's notice before a test.
 A review will be given the day before the test.
 If you are absent the day of the test, you will make it up on the day you return to class.
+Vocabulary is very important to the success on the STAAR test.
+You will be given Vocab Tests as well.
+There will not be a makeup offered for a vocab test.
 You will be given a STAAR or Calculator lab in class over Algebra TEKS covered.
 This will help you review for the STAAR Algebra I test that will be given at the end of the year.
 You may be given projects throughout the year.
 They will be counted as a test grade.
 You will have plenty of time to complete them and they are due on the assigned date, no exceptions will be made.
 Projects may always be turned in early.

 You may be given daily quizzes throughout the six weeks.
 They will help you keep up with the assignments that we have gone over.
 If you are absent on the day of the quiz, you will need to make it up immediately upon returning to class.

 In-class assignments will be assigned periodically and turned in during class.
-Homework will be assigned in class regularly and should be completed before attending the next class.
+Homework will be assigned in class regularly and should be completed before attending the class on the next day.
 Homework will be used as practice for quizzes and tests.
 Homework is due at the beginning of each class period.

 If you are absent from school that does not involve extra-curricular activities, you will be allowed 2 days for each day absent to turn in your work.
 It is your responsibility to get your makeup work and to turn it in.
 You may always request work from the office so that you do not get behind.

 An assignment sheet will be given to all.
-The daily assignments should be recorded on it, as well as the grades received.
+The daily assignments should be recorded on it.
+You may record your grades as well.